davidlago/elk-examples/README.md

 ```

 After this is done, you can navigate to [http://localhost:5601](http://localhost:5601) and you'll be greeted by the kibana home page.
+At this point, you are all set to start the kibana tutorial from [this step](https://www.elastic.co/guide/en/kibana/current/tutorial-define-index.html) with all the initial setup already done.